jellyfin/jellyfin-mpv-shim/README.md

 - `local_kbps` - Bandwidth to permit for local streaming.
 Default: `2147483`
 - `direct_paths` - Play media files directly from the SMB or NFS source.
 Default: `false`
     - `remote_direct_paths` - Apply this even when the server is detected as remote.
 Default: `false`
-    - Note that `Shared network folder` support was removed in Jellyfin 10.9.
+    - Note that `Shared network folder` support was deprecated in Jellyfin 10.9, and is no longer exposed in the Jellyfin UI.
 - `allow_transcode_to_h265` - Allow the server to transcode media *to* `hevc`.
 Default: `false`
     - If you enable this, it'll allow remuxing to HEVC but it'll also break force transcoding of Dolby Vision and HDR content if those settings are used.
 (See [this bug](https://github.com/jellyfin/jellyfin/issues/9313).)
 - `prefer_transcode_to_h265` - Requests the server to transcode media *to* `hevc` as the default.
 Default: `false`